rtitmuss/torn/case/wedge/wedge.md

 # Torn Wedge Case

 The Wedge Case has been designed for the Torn keyboard.
-It has been designed as a premium case option, with am angled 3D printed case and a steel plate.
+It has been designed as a premium case option, with an angled 3D printed case and a steel plate.

 The case is manufactured for your individual requirements.
 You can choose a tenting angle between 7 degrees to 30 degrees.
 The case can be made in a color of your choice, it is possible to try to match